DumbiFadhil/lightweight-classifier/README.md

 BERT-CPP/
 ├── Dockerfile.light              # Lightweight Docker image
 ├── docker-compose.light.yml      # Docker compose for light version

+Notes:
+- The commands above are for Windows PowerShell.
+Replace path separators accordingly on other platforms.
+- Running `python src\main.py` sets the script directory to `src/` so module imports work without extra PYTHONPATH tweaks.
+- If PyTorch installation fails due to environment constraints, ensure you’re on Python 3.11 and recent pip, then retry.
+CPU-only wheels are sufficient for this project.
 ├── requirements-light.txt        # Minimal Python dependencies
 ├── setup-light.ps1              # PowerShell setup script
 ├── src/